hzi-bifo/AMR_benchmarking/README.md

 - Memory requirement: Some procedures require extremely large memory.
 Aytan-Aktug multi-species model (adaption version) feature building needs ~370G memory.
 Other ML software needs up to 80G memory, depending on the number of CPU and which specis-antibiotic combination.

 - Disk storage requirement: Some procedures generate extremely large intermediate files, although they are deleted once the procedures generate feature files.
-PhenotypeSeeker (adaption version) needs up to the magnitude of 10T depending on the data set size of the species runnning.
+E.g. PhenotypeSeeker (adaption version) needs up to the magnitude of 10T depending on the data set size of the species runnning, which will be deleted automaically.

 ## <a name="input"></a>Input file